-We will be reviewing key skills in place value, as well as the four number operations, aiming to consolidate a written method for each and present appropriately.
+We will be revising key skills in place value, as well as the four number operations, aiming to consolidate a written method for each and present appropriately.
 We will then look at a range of mixed word problems and learn how to apply these skills by selecting the correct operation carefully.
 What is the most appropriate method to use for this problem?

 - Times tables

 - Inverse operation

 - We will be describing how living things are classi ed into broad groups according to common observable characteristics based on similarities and differences.
 We will give reasons for this.

 - We will sort and group animals based on their features.
 We will classify living things based on the Linnaean system.
 We will design a creature that has a speci c set of characteristics.

 World War II – “Who were the heroes of the Home Front?”

 - We will be learning about the experiences of the evacuees and will be developing our ability to empathise.
 We will consider the impact on family life in Britain during the war.
 We will also be focusing on the Blitz.

 - How did the people of Britain cope with the war?